-You know how half way through your new employee’s first shift you have to take them aside in the middle of the dinner rush and do some necessary on-the-job training?
+You know how halfway through your new employee’s first shift, you have to take them aside in the middle of the dinner rush and do some necessary on-the-job training?
 Well, there’s an app for that.
-El Caribeno used Connecteam to create their own fully branded company app chock full of employee onboarding and training materials.
+El Caribeno used Connecteam’s training software for employees to create their own fully branded company app chock full of employee on-boarding and training materials.

 - A quiz on where El Caribeno food is from (for an ethnic food restaurant that can be important to know)